rayhan-ferdous/rayhan-ferdous/README.md

-🧪 Experimenting: Federated Learning and Deep Learning.
+🧪 Experimenting: Explainable AI.

 🔨 Creating: Deep Learning frameworks, MOOCs on Deep Learning.

-🌱 Learning: Advanced Deep Learning + DApp Development (Solidity & Ethereum)
+🌱 Learning: Fundamentals of Mathematics, Metamathematics, AI.

-👯 Looking to collaborate on: start-ups, innovation & open source projects.
+👯 Looking to collaborate on: Innovative unconventional experiments.

-🤔 Looking for help with: Human Brain Project
+🤔 Looking for help with: Human Brain Project.

-💬 Ask me about Cognitive

 📫 How to reach me: rferdous.ca@gmail.com